aridjayarecipes/cutesrecipes.web.app/content/post/2389-recipe-of-any-night-of-the-week-banana-smore.md

 1. Prepare 1 oz probiotic choconut keto mix

 I love bananas and I love smores, put the two together and this is what you get!
 This recipe only makes one smore and I garentee you will need more!
 Place graham cracker squares on a baking sheet, and top each with a sliced banana and a marshmallow.
-This brings me to these banana s'mores — a riff on classic s'mores that taste just like banoffee pie.
+This brings me to these banana s&#39;mores — a riff on classic s&#39;mores that taste just like banoffee pie.

 <!--inarticleads2-->